Vaberer/Cell-Animating/README.md

 <h2>Licence</h2>

-PVGuide is available under the MIT license.
+Cell-Animating is available under the MIT license.
 See the LICENSE file for more info.